-C. Elegans PKD-targeted Services
+C. elegans PKD-Targeted Services

-Since it is extremely difficult to study cilia biology and the connections among cilia formation, sensory function and disease in mammalian model organisms, alternative experimental systems such as C. elegans are necessary.
+Because it's difficult to study cilia biology and the connections among cilia formation, sensory function and disease in mammalian model organisms, alternative experimental systems such as C. elegans are necessary.

-We have dozens of PKD-related mutants as well as GFP-tagged transgenic animals expressing the polycystins and other ciliary markers frozen in the core.
+The Model Systems Core offers dozens of PKD-related mutants and GFP-tagged transgenic animals expressing the polycystins and other ciliary markers frozen in the core.

 Email us for more information about C. elegans PKD services and available lines.